AlexandraTansanu/Input_Text_Word_Detection/README.md

 # Text input word detection
-This is a simple text input program capable of detecting specific trigger words.
+This is a simple text input program capable of detecting specific words.
+Complexer versions of such programs are ofetn used by the police force to identify potential incriminatory messages.

 **Difficulty level:** Beginner.